ibm-cloud-docs/vmware-service/vmaas/vcda-adding-deleting.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding and deleting VMware Cloud Director Availability
+# Adding and deleting VCDA
 {: #vcda-adding-deleting}

 You can add the VMware Cloud Director Availability (VCDA) service to your Cloud Director site instance as part of the {{site.data.keyword.vmware-service_full}} order and to existing Cloud Director site instances.